-This study will document a sample of existing behavioral health care models, required workforce, and current financing.
-A resource use model will explore existing and proposed fee, bundled, value-based, and capitated payment models.
-This study will inform managers and policy makers at the local, state and federal levels of viable financing arrangements to promote these and future novel approaches to delivering high quality, accessible, sustained behavioral health care to communities and vulnerable populations.
+This study documents a sample of existing behavioral health care models, required workforce, and current financing.
+A resource use model explores existing and proposed fee, bundled, value-based, and capitated payment models.
+This study helps to inform managers and policy makers at the local, state and federal levels of viable financing arrangements to promote these and future novel approaches to delivering high quality, accessible, sustained behavioral health care to communities and vulnerable populations.

 Researchers developed a resource use model to conceptualize how cost varies by integrated care setting as a function of care team compositions, patient severity, and geography.
 This model captures the per-unit/per-patient cost of providing integrated care services, and is applicable to both integrated care and collaborative care programs.

 Secondly, researchers described actual cost for integrated care CPT codes across states to examine the current national landscape of reimbursement.
 The mean adjusted reimbursed rates across eight integrated behavioral health CPT codes were more similar within states than across states, leading to a hypothesis that pricing based on resource use cannot be explained by the Centers for Medicare and Medicaid Services’ federal pricing mechanism.